-Diane Smith Whalen has experienced a call to priesthood since she was very young.
+Diane Smith Whalen experienced a call to priesthood when she was very young.
 She pursued a BA in religious studies, and served as a Jesuit Volunteer.
 She married, received her MSW, and did social work for a few years before becoming a mother to two beautiful daughters.
 In 1984, Diane began companioning individuals and groups in spiritual direction and retreat work.
 She helped develop and staff a program for the formation and ongoing supervision of spiritual directors as well as initiating a group spiritual direction program.
 Besides receiving an MA in ministry and a D Min. in spiritual direction, she was active in her local parish, serving as a lector, cantor, teacher/facilitator, and retreat leader.
-Diane was ordained to the diaconate in 2009, and to the priesthood in 2010.
+Diane was ordained to the priesthood in 2010.
 One of her greatest joys is serving Holy Wisdom as a priest.
 She also enjoys singing, cooking, taking walks, and spending time with her family and friends.
+Watch her TED Talk here.

 For more information about Roman Catholic Women Priests worldwide, click here.